 THE GALLERY & ONLINE SHOP ARE OPEN AS USUAL

 Drop in, make an appointment or buy online with confidence.

 I.Franks is pleased to offer a fine range of antique sterling silver Animals from the Edwardian period.
 All of our antique, Edwardian silver Animals can be purchased online, or from our shop in the London Silver Vaults and come with a certificate of authenticity, guaranteed by our membership of LAPADA.
 Please click on an image of any of the Edwardian Animals to see a larger picture.

 Hallmarked in London in 1907 by Sydney & Co., this collectible, Antique Sterling Silver Pincushion, is in the the rare form of a frog.
 The pincushion measures 1"(2.5cm) tall, by 2.25"(6cm) wide, by 1.75"(4.5cm) deep.

 £695ADD TO BASKET MORE PHOTOS

 Hallmarked In 1906

-Hallmarked in London in 1906 by J. C. Vickery, this delightful, Antique, Edwardian, Sterling Silver paperweight, is modelled as a Cairn Terrier standing on a plain weighted base.
-It measures 4"(10cm) tall, with a diameter of 3.25"(8.5cm).
+Hallmarked in London in 1906 by J. C. Vickery, this delightful, Edwardian, Antique Sterling Silver Paperweight, is modelled as a Cairn Terrier standing on a plain weighted base.
+The paperweight measures 4"(10cm) tall, by 3.25"(8.5cm) in diameter.

 Hallmarked In 1906

-Hallmarked in Edinburgh, 1906 by Brook & Son, this captivating Edwardian Antique, Sterling Silver Puffin stands on a jagged rock.
-The puffin is cast and is very life like.
-This figure is 6.25"(16cm) high on a 3.5"(9cm) square base and weighs 15.1 troy ounces.
+Hallmarked in Edinburgh in 1906 by Brook & Son, this captivating, Edwardian, Antique Sterling Silver Puffin Model, stands on a jagged rock, and is realistically cast.
+The model measures 6.25"(16cm) tall, by 3.5"(9cm) wide and deep and weighs 15.1 troy ounces.

 £2,245ADD TO BASKET MORE PHOTOS